blockbasenetwork/node/README.md

-    "MinimumProducerStake": 0, // The minimum stake each node has to provide as collateral to apply to participation "BlockTimeInSeconds": 60, // The time in seconds between the production of each block "MaxBlockSizeInBytes": 1000000, // The maximum size of a block in bytes "ReservedProducerSeats": ["producer1eosaccount", "producer2eosaccount"] // A list of EOS accounts you want to pre-select as service providers for your network
+    "MinimumProducerStake": 0, // The minimum stake each node has to provide as collateral to apply to participation "BlockTimeInSeconds": 60, // The time in seconds between the production of each block "MaxBlockSizeInBytes": 1000000, // The maximum size of a block in bytes "ReservedProducerSeats": [{
+      "Account": "account",
+      "ProducerType": 2
+    }], // A list of EOS accounts you want to pre-select as service providers for your network "BBTValueAutoConfig": false // Activate automatic changes of BBT values based on changes on token value in USD (experimental feature)
   }
 }
 ```